bhaptics/bhaptics-pubg/README.md

 Modified intensities are applyed when clicked "apply" button If the setting window is closed, the program exits Player can check which haptic events are playing.
+By chaning tacts files on TactFiles folder.
+Player can change types of haptics
 ![Player GUI](https://user-images.githubusercontent.com/76416010/108648563-ea848280-74fe-11eb-957b-59ccf682415b.png)

+## Issues
+* As this program mostly depending on screen capturing, the full-screen gameplay is compulsory.
+* d3dshot screen capture module halts when PUBG is executing Full-screen mode.
+* Unstable resolution availability